oliviaelder/Project-2/README.md

-# ⚛️ Project-2: React Habit Tracker
+#  Project 2: React Habit Tracker

 A single-page **React** app built with **Vite**, designed to help users track habits like water intake, exercise, and more.
 Fully deployed to **GitHub Pages**, featuring a clean UI and modular architecture.